What is Dysbiosis? … and do I have it.

 The estimated 100 trillion microbes (who counts them) in your colon have recently been analyzed and the different species recorded in the Human Microbiome Project, and it is now being found that your gut bacteria can affect nearly every aspect of your health from obesity to depression and from digestion to immune function.

-This is why it’s important to have healthy gut bacteria and prevent the overgrowth of bad bacteria and fungus like candida leading to Dysbiosis.
+This is why it’s important to have healthy gut bacteria and prevent the overgrowth of bad bacteria and fungus-like candida leading to Dysbiosis.

-There are many different types of bacteria in our colon and many of these have a beneficial affect on our health, you will be familiar with some of their names like Lactobacilli and Bifidobacterium as these are some of the beneficial bacteria found in yogurts but there are many different species of these bacteria as I discussed in this article on Probiotics
+There are many different types of bacteria in our colon and many of these have a beneficial effect on our health, you will be familiar with some of their names like Lactobacilli and Bifidobacterium as these are some of the beneficial bacteria found in yogurts but there are many different species of these bacteria as I discussed in this article on Probiotics

 , which explains which species are beneficial for our health.

 What causes dysbiosis?

 There are many different causes of dysbiosis, and to sum it up you could say the Western lifestyle is the main cause which creates this imbalance in our healthy bacteria, and encourages the overgrowth of bacteria that have negative effects on our health.

 You can do a lot to improve your chances of not getting dysbiosis and I will outline these below.